 - information about your visit on our website, such as the website pages and sections you visit on our website, your searches and browsing history on our website, time and length of visits to our website, page interaction information (such as scrolling, clicks, and mouse-overs).

-(ii) Marketing and social media analytics information
+(ii) Marketing analytics information

 We also collect information about your interactions with our marketing and promotional emails (where we are entitled to contact you with such communications).
 This information is provided to us by marketing analytics providers that we engage to monitor our marketing performance with a view to improve our campaigns and reach out to you in a better way.